Employee of the Year – Do you deserve the Award?

 Be impeccable with your word – one of the “Four Agreements” by Don Miguel Ruiz.
 Do not engage in office gossip, bad mouth a colleague or boss, or condone such behaviour.
 This is your chance to lead by example, reduce the damage of gossip, and instill integrity in your workplace.
 Think about some derogatory things said about a colleague in your workplace.
 What knock-on effects did this have?
 Because of someone’s behaviour, a colleague may have been branded, or simply because of someone’s bad mouthing, may have been isolated.

-Also by being impeccable with your words, you are not disregarding yourself either.
+Also by being impeccable with your word, you are not disregarding yourself.
 You are asserting your self worth, and will be positively regarded by your peers.
 If it seems some think you are being “aloof”, it is their own lack of self-esteem that does not allow them to regard you, and will need to criticise you to help themselves feel better.

 Maintain your physical health to maintain your mental health.
 Avoiding sick days from stress, burn out, and constant infections will ensure you are not only at your best at work, but you are not enforcing extra work for others by being “out sick”.
 This relates to loving what you do.
 If you do not like your job or the people you work with, after some time your subconscious makes you sick to avoid work.
 This has a negative impact on all concerned.
 Those who “brave” it come out the worse for wear.
 Those who ignore it, damage their mental wellbeing, and invariably end up being seriously ill.

 #5.
 Inspire others

 - Are you keeping great ideas to yourself?